 You’re certainly not going to use generic messages to fill the templates of your beautiful email marketing platform.
 At least, I hope not…

-While you’re deploying an automation solution, keep in mind that the ultimate goal is to strengthen the service you provide to your customers and make interventions more personalized with your prospects.
-It’s not about making as much noise as possible with empty emails sent in bursts, but about engaging in individual interactions as if a human were talking.
+As you deploy your shiny new automation solution, keep in mind that the ultimate goal is to strengthen the service you provide to your customers and make customized interventions with your prospects.
+It’s not about making as much noise as possible with empty emails sent in mass, but about engaging in individual interactions as if a human were talking.

 And for it to work, you need a human somewhere!
-It takes a team to build a content bank!
+It takes a team to build a content repository!

 The robot’s pen

-It’s not just about having a nice pen to write effective content.
-This is not the kind of task you should be ‘tasking’ your assistant with, but rather a fundamental exercise that should involve your sales and marketing team.
+It takes more than a trendy style to write effective content.
+This is not the kind of task you should be delegating to your assistant, but rather a fundamental exercise that should involve both your sales and marketing teams.

-The content of each email, the message you want to deliver and the calls to action, should all be consistent with your efforts elsewhere.
+The content of each email, the message you want to deliver and the calls to action should all be consistent with your global marketing efforts.
 It is imperative to write with your brand’s overall strategy in mind and the content should become an extension of your other tactics.

 This famous “robot” that will automate the sending of your emails is not a new breakthrough….
 It’s really you, the human being, who will address each of your subscribers, customers and prospects; at least, that’s what they should feel when they open your emails.